 Mining Pools and How They Work

-Even though there are Single Mining pools that mine for only a single cryptocurrency, Multipools allow a user to constantly switch between the mining of a cryptocurrency depending on the profitability of the coin at any given time.
+Even though there are Single Mining pools that only mine a single cryptocurrency, Multipools allow a user to constantly switch between the mining of a cryptocurrency depending on the profitability of the coin at any given time.
 In-order to determine the most profitable cryptocurrency to mine at a given time, a Multipool will take into account:

 - The difficulty of mining the coin